CardSorting/DreamBeeSQL/handoff/strategy/normie-dev-methodology.md

 **"Finally, an ORM that doesn't make me feel dumb."**

-This captures the Marie Kondo philosophy:
+This captures the NORMIE DEV philosophy:
 - **No complexity** that makes you feel overwhelmed
 - **No abstraction** that makes you feel lost
 - **No configuration** that makes you feel frustrated